AI Companion Security and Privacy

 Zoom Data Sources

-When the AI Companion panel is enabled, available Zoom data from Meetings, Team Chat, Docs, Zoom Mail, Zoom Calendar, and Contacts will be used as data sources to provide responses to user prompts.
+When the AI Companion panel is enabled, available Zoom data from Meetings, Phone, Zoom Chat, Docs, Zoom Mail, Zoom Calendar, and Contacts will be used as data sources to provide responses to user prompts.
 In order for AI Companion to access meeting transcripts for context, the setting “Allow meeting hosts to retain and access meeting transcripts” described under “Managing Meeting Transcript Usage” above must be enabled.
+The AI Companion side panel is able to search for Zoom data sources from the last 90 days.

 Third-party Data Sources